 4. T.E.D.
 Radio Hour

 If you are familiar with T.E.D.
-Talks, you'll fall quickly in love with this podcast.
+Talks, you'll quickly fall in love with this podcast.
 Sticking to a single theme per episode, it runs through different peoples own experience with these themes.
 Mixing up the perspectives and making you think about worldly issues from various angles.
-Run very similar to The Tim Ferriss Show, this is definitely staying on my subscription list!
+Run very similar to The Tim Ferriss Show, this is definitely staying on my good travel podcasts list!

 5. Betty In The Sky With A Suitcase

 Betty, the host, is an air stewardess and is a pure delight!
 Her podcast is a collection of interviews from all over the world as she travels for work.
 From fellow colleagues hilarious stories of onboard antics to her own experiences with passengers.
-A wonderful insight to a bit of behind the scenes cheek of such a glamorous lifestyle!
+A wonderful insight to the behind the scenes cheek of such a glamorous lifestyle!

 6. Budget Minded Traveller

 Jackie focuses on solo female travel and exploring budget friendly options for all!
 Get the latest tips for saving a bit of cash here and there, at the same time listening to some wild tales of backpacking ventures from incredible guests!
-A young, backpacking, carefree vibe, this podcast lets you dream with realistic measures allowing those dreams to feel so near in reach.
+A young, backpacking, carefree vibe, this podcast lets you dream with realistic expectations.

 7. BNI Official Podcast